Custom Rotated Secret

 Prerequisite

-A rotator service must be created that the Akeyless Gateway can cell by HTTPS endpoint.
+A rotator service must be created that the Akeyless Gateway can call by HTTPS endpoint.
 The creation and maintenance of the rotator service is dependent on the application and your responsibility.

 Step 1: Create the Web Target (Example)